How to Reduce Performance Anxiety by Making Use of Flow State

 You will know you’ve entered flow state when your self-consciousness is reduced.
 Fear tends to feed pressure, and pressure to do well may cause you to crumble.
 Pay attention to situations in which you naturally have no fear or feel no pressure to do well.

-When you don’t feel you are in danger, it will be easier to relax and enter flow state.
+When you don’t feel you are in danger, it will be easier to relax and enter this state.
 Try to translate that feeling into all areas of your life.

 In essence, when you stop trying to impress everyone and focus on the music, the shot, or the message of your speech—that’s when the magic begins and the anxiety fades away.